 But the road to professional growth doesn’t have to end when you earn your undergraduate degree.
-If you pursue an MBA, you can make yourself even more appealing to potential employers.
+Many business students wonder: Is an MBA worth it?
+If you pursue an MBA, or master’s in business administration, you can make yourself even more appealing to potential employers.
 More job offers, greater salaries, promotions and opportunities to display your abilities in leadership positions are among the reasons to consider an MBA.

 Are you interested in professional growth?
 Do you want to gain more work experience and enhance your career path?
 Below, we’ve covered some of the details of earning your MBA, including how long it takes to earn the degree, your potential curriculum, program specifics and what to expect after graduation.

 Earning your MBA is an important step in your career.
 It’s also an unparalleled investment in your future.
-After assessing the necessary steps to take along your route to getting an MBA, it’s time to consider the potential return on investment.
+Before determining the necessary steps to take along your route to getting an MBA, you should consider the potential return on investment.
 An MBA comes with many benefits for those ready for a new professional venture.
 Some of those include:

 Arguably the most popular reason people go back to school for an MBA is to increase their salary.
 As it turns out, the numbers support this reasoning.
-According to PayScale, the average graduate with an MBA degree makes about $87,000 per year.
-Compared to the median salary of those with a bachelor’s degree in business administration – $60,000 – earning your MBA can get you a higher starting salary if you’re changing careers or looking for a promotion at your current place of employment.
+According to PayScale, the average graduate with an MBA degree made about $90,000 per year as of March 2021.
+Compared to the median salary of those with a bachelor’s degree in business administration — $65,000 — earning your MBA can get you a higher starting salary if you’re changing careers or looking for a promotion at your current place of employment.

 An MBA opens the door to many job opportunities you otherwise would not have.
 It can be your key to a valuable promotion such as a managerial position with your existing employer, or with a new company.